skip to content

 Parents (and guardians) have the right to:

-• determine the child's upbringing and education
+• determine their child's upbringing and education

-• to discipline the child (including reasonable physical punishment)
+• discipline their child (see physical punishment)

-• consent to the child's adoption
+• consent to their child's adoption

-• take legal proceedings on their behalf.
+• take legal proceedings on their child's behalf.

-Parents (and guardians) have the duty:
+Parents (and guardians) have a duty to:

 Generally, the law does not intervene between a parent and a child unless the parent abuses, neglects, fails to maintain or cannot control the child.